What You'll Learn

 There are two kinds of behavioral interventions that can help children with ADHD manage their symptoms of hyperactivity, impulsiveness, and inattention.
-These therapies don’t affect the core symptoms, but they teach children skills they can use to control them.
+These ADHD therapies don’t affect the core symptoms, but they teach children skills they can use to control them.
 Some focus on strategies for staying organized and focused.
 Others aim at cutting down on the disruptive behaviors that can get these children into trouble at school, make it difficult for them to make friends, and turn family life into a combat zone.

 Some children, especially those with severe ADHD symptoms, benefit from behavioral therapy along with medication; for others, the training may make enough difference to enable them to succeed in school and function well at home without medication.